The art of dressing appropriately for the occasion is always a delicate affair, but at no time is it more delicate than when attending a funeral.

-- If you are family or a close friend of the deceased, pay a visit to their family’s home to express your sympathy before the funeral.
+- If you are a family or a close friend of the deceased, pay a visit to their family’s home to express your sympathy before the funeral.
 Offer your help in some way.
-Bring food so the family doesn’t have to think about cooking while grieving, babysit, or run errands for them.
+Bring food so the family doesn’t have to think about cooking while grieving, babysitting, or running errands for them.

 - If you’re attending a wake or funeral and aren’t close to the family, introduce yourself and explain how you know the deceased.
 Don’t leave them awkwardly guessing during an already difficult time.